What Is A Reverse Mortgage, And Are They Available To Expats?

 If you have equal monthly repayments on your home for the rest of your life, the loan balance could grow bigger than the home’s value.
 However, lenders cannot demand the borrower or their heirs pay the extra if the house is underwater when the loan is due.
 Instead, the lender gets their money back through the mortgage insurance premiums.

 Generally speaking, any Australian citizen or permanent resident can apply for a reverse mortgage loan in Australia, even if living overseas.
-The process is the same as for a normal home loan – except you already have the equity on your home, and you won’t need a deposit.
+The process is the same as for a standard home loan – except you already have the equity in your home and won’t need a deposit.

 However, the exact lending criteria differ between lenders.
 Some lenders only offer reverse mortgage loans to those with primary residential homes in Australia.
 If your Aussie home is an investment property, you may need to speak to a mortgage broker about your reverse home loan options.